 For those of our clients who do not qualify for accelerated underwriting life insurance, we have composed the following article to help our clients prepare for the life insurance medical exam, which includes a urine sample and blood testing.

 Our goal is to answer the question, “What do life insurance companies test for” and provide the “how to” so you can best prepare.

 The key to acing the life insurance blood test is knowing what you can control, and what is out of your hands, so that you may qualify for the best underwriting health rate class possible, without driving yourself crazy in the process.

-And getting the best rate class provides you with the cheapest life insurance rates.
+And getting the best rate class provides you with the lowest life insurance rates.
 Further incentive to make sure you read this article.

 [Don’t want to take an exam?
 Check out or Top 10 Best No Exam Life Insurance Companies article for more on permanent cash value policies that don’t require medical tests or blood work.]